-15 4.1.1 Reservoirs
+4.1.1 Reservoirs

 The Fe concentrations of the reservoir water depend on the rate of the Fe oxidation process in combination with the flux of Fe-rich groundwater into the reservoirs and the transit time in the reservoirs.
 The pH, oxygen concentration and temperature are the major controls on the Fe(II) oxidation rate.
-The difference in maximum and mini-20 mum temperature of the ditch water is almost 20 °C (Fig. 5).
+The difference in maximum and minimum temperature of the ditch water is almost 20 °C (Fig. 5).
 A tenfold increase of the rate upon raising the temperature by 15 °C is reported for abiotic oxidation of Fe(II) by oxygen (Sung and Morgan, 1980).
-This is mainly caused by the change in OH- concentration due to the temperature dependence of the ionization constant of water.
+This is mainly caused by the change in OH- activity due to the temperature dependence of the ionization constant of water.

 There was a seasonal variation in the pH of the water in the reservoirs (Fig. 4), with lower values in winter and higher values in summer.
-According to the rate law for abiotic

-Fe(II) oxidation Eq.
-(3), a drop of half a pH unit for pH around 6-7 results theoretically in a nine-fold increase in the half-life time of Fe(II).
+According to the rate law for abiotic Fe(II) oxidation Eq.
+(3), a drop of half a pH unit for pH around 6-7 results theoretically in a ninefold increase in the half-life time of Fe(II).
 Therefore, the seasonal variation in the pH is another control on the dynamics in the Fe concentration of the reservoirs water.
-The smaller seasonal variation in the pH and Fe concentration in reservoir 1 compared to reservoir 2 and 3 supports this conclusion.
+The smaller seasonal variation in the pH and Fe concentration in reservoir 1 compared to reservoirs 2 and 3 supports this conclusion.

-Seasonal changes in pH may be induced by CO_2 degassing of surface water or by photosynthesis in the surface water column (House and Denison, 1997; Neal et al., 2002).
-The average pCO_2 of all groundwater samples is 0.056 atm.
-For the reservoir water during the summer months and winter months this is 0.024 and 0.048 atm respectively.
-Degassing of CO_2 is kinetically controlled and, therefore, it may take a couple of days before equilibrium with air is reached.
+Seasonal increases in pH may be induced by CO2 degassing of surface water or by photosynthesis in the surface water column (House and Denison, 1997; Neal et al., 2002).
+The average P{CO_2} of all groundwater samples is 0.056 atm, which is a common value for groundwater in the Netherlands (Griffioen et al., 2013).
+For the reservoir water during the summer months and winter months this is 0.024 and 0.048 atm, respectively.
+Degassing of CO2 is kinetically controlled and, therefore, it may take a couple of days before equilibrium with air is reached.
 Obviously, photosynthesis occurs mainly during summer months.
-So, we assume that longer transit times and higher temperatures of the water in the reservoirs during summer months compared to the winter months resulted in more extensive CO_2 degassing.
-This resulted into higher pH values during summer.
-In contrast to CO2 degassing, hydrolysis following oxidation of Fe(II) to Fe(III) generates acidity.
-This reduces the alkalinity of water and tempers the pH increase following CO2 degassing.
-Modelling calculations with PHREEQC indicated that oxygenation and degassing groundwater with a pH or 6.16, Fe(II) concentration of 15.9 mg L-1, and pCO2 of 0.056 atm to the summer-average pCO2 of the reservoir water of 0.024 atm results in pH values of 6.54 and 6.39 without and with oxidative hydrolysis, respectively.
+So, we assume that longer transit times and higher temperatures of the water in the reservoirs during summer months compared to the winter months resulted in more extensive CO2 degassing.
+This